-- Flu, colds, sore throats, and earaches

-- A sprain or strain

-- A cut or scrape not requiring stitches

-- To get more medicine or have a prescription filled
+- Flu, colds, sore throats, and earaches - A sprain or strain - A cut or scrape that does not need stitches - To get more medicine or have a prescription filled

-You can use this list as to help you decide where you need to go for care.
-It does not include all of the reasons you may need to visit your PCP, an Urgent Care Center or the ER.
+You can use this list to help you decide where you need to go for care.
+Note that it does not include all the reasons you may need to visit your PCP, an Urgent Care Center, or the ER.